 NDNB is North America’s leading provider of high-quality, fixed fee pricing audits and assessment for SOC 1 SSAE 18 compliance and SOC 2 compliance.
-Atlanta is the world headquarters of NDNB, a globally recognized CPA firm providing a wide array of regulatory compliance services in accordance with the AICPA Service Organization Control (SOC) reporting framework.
+Atlanta is the world headquarters of NDNB, a globally recognized CPA firm providing a wide array of regulatory compliance services in accordance with the AICPA SOC reporting framework.

 Today’s growing cybersecurity threats and issues have raised the bare for regulatory compliance, one that’s forcing companies to undergo annual SOC 1 SSAE 18 compliance and SOC 2 compliance.
 The solution for easing the compliance headache is simply talking to the experts at